mdbenito/fenics-hermite/README.md

   number of cells in the mesh.
 This is most surely an issue with the quadrature code not properly scaling the derivatives or something like that.
-* Finish implementing boundary conditions: As an improvement to the current hack, use PETSc.
-Ideally subclass DirichletBC to properly manage elements with dofs at the vertices which are not `PointEvaluation`s.
-Also: decide how to implement essential Neumann BCs for 4th order problems (beyond the current hack)
+* Finish implementing boundary conditions: Check the effect that meddling with the stiffness matrix has over the solution of the system.
+Finish essential Neumann BCs for 4th order problems (beyond the current hack).
+* Incorporate the restriction on the space of polynomials for the element leading to Kirchhoff triangles.
+* Implement arbitrary (d > 3) polynomial orders.
-* Develop more tests.
+* More tests.
 * ???

 ## Dependencies ##